Don’t miss out on news and updates about the Taber Pheasant Festival. Subscribe to our newsletter today!Sign-Up Today

 Hunters, Festival Supporters and their Friends (especially their four-legged companions)

-Whether you hunted at one or more sites, brought your entire extended family only to the Banquet, or purchased a single raffle ticket online, thank you for supporting the festival.
+Whether you hunted at one or more sites, or purchased a single raffle ticket online, thank you for supporting the festival.

 How Big is the Festival?

 - 627 pheasant hunters

 - 5,100 ring-necked pheasants released across 40 landowner sites